hashchange/backbone.inline.template/README.md

 Backbone.InlineTemplate.hasInlineEl = function () { return true; };
 ```

-A word of caution: Please don't use `hasInlineEl` just to switch to another data attribute.
-If you want a data attribute to select your templates, use the one which is provided out of the box (`data-el-definition: "inline"`).
+A word of caution: Please don't define a custom `hasInlineEl` just for using another data attribute.
+If you want a data attribute to select your templates, use the one which is provided out of the box (`data-el-definition`).

 Why?
 Because the jQuery methods for data attributes would interfere with the handling of your custom attribute.
 These methods are buggy and inconsistent across jQuery versions.
 Backbone.Inline.Templates takes care of the issues for the data attributes which are built in, but custom ones would not be covered by that.

 ## Cache

 Backbone.Inline.Template is a plug-in for [Backbone.Declarative.Views][], which does all the real work.
-Unsurprisingly, both share the same cache.
+Unsurprisingly, both share the same template cache.
 Backbone.Inline.Template just provides a number of aliases to access that cache.

 In the documentation of Backbone.Declarative.Views, you'll find more [about the cache itself][Backbone.Declarative.Views-cache].

 Used with Backbone.Inline.Template, the cache captures the state of the template after the `el` has been extracted.
-So when a template [is selected][selecting-templates] for processing by Backbone.Inline.Template and you request the [cached object][Backbone.Declarative.Views-cache-entry],
+So when a template [has been processed][selecting-templates] by Backbone.Inline.Template and you [query the template cache][Backbone.Declarative.Views-cache-access],

-- the `html` property of the cached object returns the HTML _inside_ the `el`, not the HTML of the entire template (which would include the inline `el`)
+- the `html` property of the [cached object][Backbone.Declarative.Views-cache-entry] refers to the HTML _inside_ the `el`, not the HTML of the entire template (which would have included the inline `el`)
-- the `compiled` property, likewise, returns the template function for the HTML _inside_ the `el` (if you have [defined a compiler function][Backbone.Declarative.Views-compiler]).
+- the `compiled` property, likewise, hands you the template function for the HTML _inside_ the `el`, not the entire template.
+(You need to have [defined a compiler function][Backbone.Declarative.Views-compiler] for that, of course).

 The following aliases are available for the cache of Backbone.Declarative.Views.